| 2012 |

 | 2013 |

-TBC1D15 is identified as a Numb-associated protein by large-scale affinity purification/mass spectrometry; its amino-terminal domain disengages p53 from the Numb–p53 complex, triggering p53 proteolysis and promoting stem cell self-renewal.
+TBC1D15 was identified as a Numb-associated protein by large-scale affinity purification and tandem mass spectrometry.
+The amino-terminal domain of TBC1D15 disengages p53 from the Numb-p53 complex, triggering p53 proteolysis and promoting stem cell self-renewal and pluripotency.
 TBC1D15 protein levels are reduced by autophagy-mediated degradation upon nutrient deprivation. |

-Affinity purification and tandem mass spectrometry, co-immunoprecipitation, domain-mapping with deletion constructs, p53 stability assays, autophagy inhibitor experiments |
+Affinity purification and tandem mass spectrometry, co-immunoprecipitation, domain mapping, cell self-renewal and pluripotency assays, autophagy inhibitor experiments |

 PloS one |